learn-co-curriculum/react-hooks-redux-index-codealong/readme.md

 We can confirm this is working by adding a log in the render of TodosContainer and then adding TodosContainer to our App component so it will be rendered.

-Now that we have a way to get data from __Redux__, we an create a presentational component to handle displaying our todos.
+Now that we have a way to get data from __Redux__, we can create a presentational component to handle displaying our todos.

 ## Creating a Presentational Todo Component